anushaa005/Dockerised-Dashboard-For-Container-Management/README.md

 - **WebSockets** — push metrics from server to browser instead of polling, reducing latency to near-zero
 - **Persistent storage** — SQLite database to retain metric history across server restarts
 - **Multi-host production** — full agent model with TLS authentication between agents and server
-- **Kubernetes support** — replace `docker stats` with the Kubernetes Metrics API for pod-level monitoring
 - **Anomaly detection** — Z-score based alerting that fires when a metric deviates more than 2 standard deviations from its rolling mean, rather than fixed thresholds
-- **Alert webhooks** — POST to Slack, Discord, or PagerDuty when a critical alert fires
-- **User authentication** — login page so the dashboard can be deployed on a server safely
-- **Docker Compose grouping** — group containers by their Compose project/service name
-- **Container restart button** — `docker restart containerName` with a confirmation prompt in the UI
-- **Log search** — full-text search across all container logs
-- **Custom alert rules** — UI to add your own threshold rules saved to a JSON file

 ---